opentelekomcloud/docs-next/docs/blueprints/by-use-case/ai/litellm/deploy-litellm-on-cce.md

 - `model_name`: This is the alias exposed by LiteLLM.
 Clients will use this name when sending requests to the gateway.
 - `litellm_params.model`: This specifies the provider and model.
 In this case, the request is routed through Hugging Face (via Together AI) to the `DeepSeek-R1-Distill-Qwen-1.5B` model.
 Unlike the Ollama examples, this does not point to a local service but to an external inference backend.
 - `api_key`: This references the `HF_TOKEN` stored in the Kubernetes `Secret` we created in the previous step.
 It is used to authenticate requests against the Hugging Face.

+3️⃣ If you used vLLM as you inference backend instead, following the blueprint [Deploy vLLM Production Stack on CCE](/docs/blueprints/by-use-case/ai/deploy-vllm-production-stack-on-cce):

+- `model_name`: This is the name that clients will use when sending requests to LiteLLM.
+It is an internal alias and **does not need to match the backend model name**
+- `litellm_params.model`: This defines the actual model and provider.
+In this case, `hosted_vllm/...` tells LiteLLM to route the request to an vLLM backend using its chat interface
+- `api_base`: This is the endpoint of the vLLM Router service in the CCE cluster that exposes the vLLM OpenAI API endpoint.

 :::

 :::tip